 On September 5, 2002, Nancy Castro-Reich, successor trustee and sole beneficiary of the Judith Realty Trust II, transferred 299 Beacon into her own name.

-299 Beacon remained an apartment building, assessed as a four- to six-family dwelling, in 2016.
+299 Beacon continued to be assessed as a four- to six-family dwelling in 2021.